Badflower

-Badflower is an American rock band founded in Los Angeles, California.
+Badflower is an American rock band founded in Los Angeles.
 The band is composed of singer/guitarist Josh Katz, lead guitarist Joey Morrow, bass guitarist Alex Espiritu and drummer Anthony Sonetti.
 The band is signed to Big Machine / John Varvatos Records and was named Artist of the Week by Apple Music after the release of their EP Temper in 2016.
 Their debut studio album, OK, I'm Sick, was released on February 22, 2019.
 Their second album, This Is How the World Ends, was released on September 24, 2021.

 History

 Formation and indie label releases (2010s–2014)

-Badflower's earliest incarnation, the Cartunes, formed in 2010, when music school students, Northridge CA born Josh Katz, and Gilroy CA transplant, Joey Morrow, met at their Hollywood CA apartment building.
+Badflower's earliest incarnation, the Cartunes, formed in 2010, when music school students, Josh Katz and Joey Morrow, met at their Hollywood apartment building.
 The pair moved in together, and began writing songs for their 5-piece band.
 They released a self produced EP in 2011 but after losing their bass player and rhythm guitarist, reformed as rock band Badflower, recruiting Espiritu and Sonetti to round out their ranks.
 They played several shows in Los Angeles including a weekly residency at The Key Club and gained attention from satellite radio personality and former NSYNC member Lance Bass.
 After a performance at The Troubadour, opening for Kongos, the band signed with former independent record label Hundred Handed and began recording their first music release.